SJLewer/kickstarter-analysis/README.md

 insert chart image here

 ### Challenges and Difficulties Encountered:
-While validating results of the COUNTIFS formulas,the total count of Fails did not match the total from the filtered Kickerstarter data set.
+* FORMULA VALIDATION: While validating results of the COUNTIFS formulas,the total count of Fails did not match the total from the filtered Kickerstarter data set.
 I found the error in the Greater than 50000" formula.
 I forgot the "=" (>=50000).
-When I was reviewing the Outcomes Based on Goals graph, I noticed there weren't data points for "Less than 1000".
+* GRAPH RESULTS: When I was reviewing the Outcomes Based on Goals graph, I noticed there weren't data points for "Less than 1000".
 I discovered the data range did not include the first data row.

 ## Results